2023 Texas Longhorns volleyball team

-The 2023 Texas Longhorns volleyball team represented the University of Texas in the 2023 NCAA Division I women's volleyball season.
+The 2023 Texas Longhorns volleyball team represented the University of Texas at Austin in the 2023 NCAA Division I women's volleyball season.
 The Texas Longhorns women's volleyball team, led by 23rd year head coach Jerritt Elliott, play their home games at Gregory Gymnasium.
 The Longhorns are members of the Big 12.

-Texas is coming off a 28-1 season, winning the Big 12 Conference championship and the NCAA national championship.
+Texas is coming off a 28–1 season, winning the Big 12 Conference championship and the 2022 NCAA national championship.